 How long do you cook a boneless prime rib?

-The rule of thumb is about 15-20 minutes per pound of meat.
+The cooking time rule of thumb is about 15-20 minutes per pound of meat.
 This also depends on the temperature of your oven since the higher the temperature, the faster it will cook.

 Should you cover prime rib while it’s cooking?